-President Kennedy, along with First Lady, Governor Connally, and his wife, were traveling down Main Street on November 22, 1963, where over 100,000 people lined the streets eager to catch a glimpse of the presidential motorcade.
+President Kennedy, along with First Lady, Governor Connally, and his wife, was traveling down Main Street on November 22, 1963, when over 100,000 people lined the streets eager to catch a glimpse of the presidential motorcade.
 At 12:30pm, after turning onto Elm Street, shots rang out, injuring both President Kennedy and Governor Connally.
 The white X in the road marks where the fatal bullet struck President Kennedy’s head before the motorcade raced off to Parkland Hospital.

-Checking out the Grassy Knoll- the bright yellow sign does a great job of directing your attention to the grassy slope on the side of Elm Street.
-The small patch of grass was in front and to the right (west and north) of President Kennedy during the assassination and many have speculated that this is where shots “may” have been fired from by a second gunman.
+Checking out the Grassy Knoll – the bright yellow sign does a great job of directing your attention to the grassy slope on the side of Elm Street.
+The small patch of grass was in front and to the right (west and north) of President Kennedy during the assassination, and many have speculated that this is where shots “may” have been fired from by a second gunman.

 However, the Warren Commission maintains that the shots were fired from the 6th-floor window by a single gunman, Lee Harvey Oswald.
 They argue that he was shooting from the square window to the right of the arched window of the 6th floor of the Texas School Book Depository Building.

-While waiting for the Sixth Floor Museum to open, we chatted with a guy who completely disagrees with the Warren Commission findings and believes that the Kennedy assassination was not only a conspiracy but involved the government.
+While waiting for the Sixth Floor Museum to open, we chatted with a guy who completely disagrees with the Warren Commission findings and believes that the Kennedy assassination was not only a conspiracy but also involved the government.
 Because our kids asked so many questions and were so interested in the information he had to show them, he let them have a cool magazine with autopsy photos and frames of the Zapruder film.
-When Ben and Lexie saw that he had a speaker and a microphone, they immediately asked if they could use it– and to our surprise, he hooked it up for them and let them sing.
+When Ben and Lexie saw that he had a speaker and a microphone, they immediately asked if they could use it – and to our surprise, he hooked it up for them and let them sing.
 They entertained the crowds on Dealey Plaza by singing “Let It Go” for about ten solid minutes!

-After spending a couple of hours in the Sixth Floor Museum, we headed across the street to check out the Dealey Plaza Monument which has a great view of the triple underpass.
+After spending a couple of hours in the Sixth Floor Museum, we headed across the street to check out the Dealey Plaza Monument, which has a great view of the triple underpass.

 Nicholas, who LOVES conspiracy theories, really enjoyed hearing all of the conflicting viewpoints on what happened on that November day.
 He wanted to make sure that we didn’t leave without getting a picture of him in front of the grassy knoll.